zhang-pengyu/EVSign/README.md

 If you find this benchmark useful, please cite

 @InProceedings{Zhang_ECCV24_EvSign,\
-  author = {Zhang Pengyu and Hao Yin and Zeren Wang and Wenyue Chen and Shengming Li and Dong Wang and Huchuan Lu and Xu Jia},\
+  author = {Pengyu Zhang and Hao Yin and Zeren Wang and Wenyue Chen and Shengming Li and Dong Wang and Huchuan Lu and Xu Jia},\
   title = {EvSign: Sign Language Recognition and Translation with Streaming Events},\
   booktitle = {European Conference on Computer Vision},\
   year = {2024}\